sk1t0n/lazyvim-config/README.md

 # lazyvim_config

 Scripts for installing LazyVim and generating Lua files.
 Users can select the programming languages ​​for which Lua files will be generated.
 This allows you to install and configure only plugins for the languages ​​you need.
-Supported languages: Rust, Go.
+Supported programming, markup, and stylesheet languages: HTML, CSS, JSON, YAML, Markdown, JavaScript/TypeScript with React, Rust, Go.

 **Plugins that can install and setup**: